josephcardillo/nothingtoteach/content/posts/LPIC-1-Study-Determine-and-configure-hardware-settings.md

 `lsusb` - Lists USB (Universal Serial Bus) devices connected.
 Mostly used to connect input devices like keyboards, mouses, and removeable storage.

 There are two components to PCI and USB devices: software and hardware.
-The sotware component is called the kernel module.
+The software component is called the kernel module.

 When I run `lspci` on one of my Debian machines I get this.

 ![lspci1](/files/lspci1.png)

 The hexadecimal numbers at the beginning of each line are the unique addresses of each PCI device.
-If you use the `-s` option with `-v`, it gives more details about that specific device.
+If you use the `-s` option with `-v`, it gives more details about that specific device. `-v` for "verbose".

 ![lspci2](/files/lspci2.png)